 Charles E. Page

-The work performed by the Committee is disclosed under heading "Work Performed by the Human Resources Committee" of this Circular.
+The work performed by the HRS Committee is disclosed under heading "Work Performed by the Human Resources and Sustainability Committee" and also under the heading "Environmental, Social and Governance Matters" of this Circular.

-Sustainability Committee
+Sustainability Committee and Investment Committee